Tiny-Earth/DemoSite/site/src/index.md

 Specifically, you will have worked on several components of your STEM course, including the overall design; syllabus, course schedule, and welcome materials; learning objectives, activities, and assessments; and any supporting materials such as lecture notes or exam questions.
 Each of these components will incorporate evidence-based practices that support inclusive learning.

 During the modules, we recommend that you practice using each scientific teaching tool on small parts of your course and in the provided templates.
 And throughout, the modules will prompt you to leave yourself detailed notes about when and how you plan to finish creating the course materials, when you plan to implement them, and how you will approach iterative revisions over time.
-To make space for these new tools, you may have to reconsider the nature and amount of content your students are accountable for learning.
+You may have to reconsider the nature and amount of content your students are accountable for learning in order to support their deeper learning and development as scientists.

 ### What will I learn during the Scientific Teaching Course?